anubra266/css-picons/README.md

 ```

 **Note:** Panda automatically tracks components named as the capitalized version of the identifier. e.g. If your
 identifier is daocons, a component called `Daocons` that consumes it will be automatically tracked.
+In this case, we
+automatically track components named `Icon`.

 ### Identifier